 Luggage and hire car collected, we took the lazy scenic route (which takes approximately 90 minutes, unless like us you stopped to take in the expansive coastal views, dodging occasional baboons along the way).
 Alternatively, there is a more time efficient route that only takes about an hour.

-We’d reserved a table at Bientang’s Cave – it had been recommended and does get busy at weekends.
+We’d reserved a table at Bientang’s Cave at 12 o’clock.
+It had been recommended and does get busy at weekends, so booking is advisable.
 It’s not flashy, but they serve good honest seafood and you are right by the water.
+The restaurant is built into the cave and is really quite quirky and atmospheric.

 As an interesting aside, the restaurant is named after the beachcomber Bientang who lived in the cave for many years.